Aguili-Med-Aziz/Smart-Motor-Monitoring-and-Diagnostics-System/README.md

 # Smart-Motor-Monitoring-and-Diagnostics-System
 Overview
+This project implements a complete smart monitoring solution for a 3-phase motor system using an Arduino microcontroller.
+The goal is to track voltage, current, vibration, and temperature to provide early diagnostics and preventative maintenance alerts.
+The system includes:

+Voltage Measurement (up to 420V AC)

+Current Measurement (non-invasive)

+Temperature Sensing

+Vibration and Motion Monitoring

+Data Logging and IoT Dashboard for Real-Time Monitoring

 ![PNG](https://github.com/user-attachments/assets/76be1d0d-30d1-46dc-af1a-5a05d0f93156)

 This project implements a complete smart monitoring solution for a 3-phase motor system using an Arduino microcontroller.
 The goal is to track voltage, current, vibration, and temperature to provide early diagnostics and preventative maintenance alerts.
 The system includes: